 - Are the establishment license and Health and Safety Guidelines poster displayed in clear view in the reception area?

 - Is the establishment’s license current?

 - Are current operator licenses posted in plain view at individual work stations?
 (Photocopies are not acceptable.)

-- Does the basin of the footspa look clean?
+- Does the basin of the foot spa look clean?
 Don’t be afraid to ask the operator if he or she has removed the jets and screen during cleaning.

-- Are clean items stored separately from soiled ones at the operator’s work station?
-Are they labeled to identify them as clean or dirty?
+- Are items that cannot be disinfected, such as emery boards, cotton pads, nail files, nail buffers, etc., immediately thrown away after use on clients?
+Are clean items stored separately from soiled ones at the operator’s work station?
+Are the storage containers labeled as clean or dirty?
 Are combs and brushes clean?
 Are manicuring instruments stored in a clean place and not hanging on the side of a cup or jar?

 - Are soiled towels put in a covered receptacle?
 Is a clean towel provided for each client?

 - Are the operators using prohibited instruments such as Credo blades, cheese grater-type metal scrapers, and lancets?
 Use of these instruments is illegal except by medical personnel.
 Do not let an operator use them on you.

 These questions are based on Title 16, Division 9, California Code of Regulations, which can be viewed on the Board’s Web site, www.barbercosmo.ca.gov.

 The various licensed barbering and cosmetology services are described below, along with special requirements and consumer precautions.